 $ curl -L https://github.com/docker/compose/releases/download/1.16.1/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose $ chmod +x /usr/local/bin/docker-compose

 A docker-compose.yml file required to create to start working with the docker compose.
 Below is a sample configuration file of version 3.
-This file have only one service added in it named web.
+This file has only one service added in it named web.

 The docker-compose command provides a number of subcommands to manage Docker containers with docker-compose.
 Please find below details of the subcommands.
 Before reading below commands remember that you passed service name as an argument (not container name)